 11).
 Premade dishes make camping easier.

-Premade foods such as salads or muffins make meal prep easier.
+Premade foods such as pasta salads, potato salads, or muffins make meal prep easier.

-I love to make meals and snacks easy by bringing prewashed fruit in sealed containers.
+I love to make meals and snacks easy by bringing prewashed fruit and veggies in sealed containers.
 This is easier than trying to wash them at the campsite from the spout, especially is the water spout is a strong spray.
+This works great for grapes, apples, carrots, celery, cauliflower, and broccoli.
+The fruits and veggies can be washed at the campsite too, but it makes meal prep so much easier if they are washed at home before the camping trip.

 13).
 I bring a cutting board and several sharp knives for cutting food.

 14).
-I pack washable coffee mugs, one per person, and wash them daily.
+I pack washable coffee mugs and cups, one per person, and wash them daily.

-Washable coffee mugs can be used for coffee or other beverages and they keep warm drinks warm and cold drinks cold.
-I simply spray them with the water bottle filled with dish soap and water, wipe, and rinse.
+Washable coffee mugs can be used for coffee or other beverages.
+Plus, they keep warm drinks warm and cold drinks cold which is perfect and desired while camping.
+I simply spray them with the water bottle filled with dish soap and water, wipe, and rinse to clean them.

 15).
 Individual juice bottles make mornings easier and this cuts down on dish washing that I need to do.

 Having individual bottles cuts down on having cups to wash.
-Then we can also recycle the bottles.
+Then, we can recycle the bottles (bring extra bags so they can be designated as for recycle or for garbage).

 16).
 Slip on shoes are great for easy on and off shoes when going into and out of the tent frequently.

 We try to not wear shoes in the tent to keep it cleaner inside.
-I like to bring slip on shoes for all of us in case the other pair gets left out of the tent overnight and the rain comes.
+I like to bring slip on shoes for all of us in case the tennis shoes get left out of the tent overnight and the rain comes.
+This has happened to us;)

 17).
 Bring paper to help start bonfires.

-We bring newspapers to help start fires in the ring.
+We bring newspapers to help start fires in the bonfire ring.
 My kids love to bring some homework from school to burn to celebrate the return of summer (they really love doing this especially with homework from their least favorite subject).
+Everyone could go searching for sticks, but if it has rained recently, the sticks may be all wet.
+Bringing paper fixes this potential problem.

 18).
 Flint and steel to help with starting fires because not only is it fun, it is a great backup for if the lighter runs out of juice.

-Kids enjoy watching someone start a bonfire using the flint and steel because it is something different than a match or lighter.
+Kids enjoy watching someone start a bonfire using the flint and steel because it is something different than an ordinary match or lighter.

 19).
-Over the fire cooking utensils are super fun and easy to use while camping.
+Over the fire cooking utensils and accesories are super fun and easy to use while camping.

 We bring along a popcorn popper and roasting sticks for bonfire cooking.
 My family loves to roast marshmallows and make bannock bread over the fire for snacks.
-A large bowl works great as a popcorn bowl so be sure to bring a large bowl or use your wash basin.
+A large bowl works great as a popcorn bowl so be sure to bring a large bowl or use your wash basin for popcorn.

 20).
 Bring extra water in jugs with a spout when camping for easy access to water.

 I bring along a large water jug with a spout to keep on the picnic table for easy cup filling and coffee pot filling.
-I have found this type of rectangle shaped water jug with a spout at Walmart.
+I buy the rectangle shaped water jug with a spout at Walmart.

 I hope you find my list of 20 things to help make your family camping trip easier useful.
 Camping is a wonderful way to make lasting family memories.
 I sincerely hope your family enjoys your next camping adventure!